Food translations

 • Berenjenas tapadas - fried breaded aubergine topped with bechamel

-• Patatas bravas - fried potato wedges with mayonnaise and tangy brown sauce
+• Patatas bravas – fried potato wedges with spicy tomato mayonnaise

 • Patatas alinadas - small boiled potatoes marinated in vinegar, olive oil & chopped spring onions